Siddharthablog/Sphinxfinal/docs/source/Register_a_new_customer.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Register a new customer
 #######################

+The customer represents a client company or organization that holds authority over a set of devices and related entities in the Xylem Cloud.
+It has the following functions:

+- Provides access to the customers

+- Stores and retrieves customer details

+- Acts as a database of the customer service instances

 +----------------+-------------------------------------------------------------------------------------+
 | POST           |  /v1/customers                                                                      |